opensearch-project/project-website/_posts/2023-07-07-long-running-operation-and-component-template.md

 ### Managing index templates with the aggregated index template view

-Using the API, it is difficult to tell how many index templates are using a single component template.
+Using the API, it may be difficult to determine how many index templates are using a single component template.
 Now OpenSearch Dashboards provides an aggregated view of all index templates associated with a particular component template so you can easily manage them.

 <img src="/assets/media/blog-images/2023-07-07-long-running-operation-and-component-template/aggregated-view-to-help-admin-better-manage-index-templates-with-component-templates.png" alt="Aggregated view to help admin better manage index templates with component templates"/>{: .img-fluid }